-When a Patrol Officer is assigned the duties of Shift Supervisor in the absence of a Patrol Sergeant, said employee shall be compensated at the minimum level of a Sergeant for the time worked in said capacity, except where the absence of the Patrol Sergeant is due to a voluntary schedule change as permitted in this agreement or as permitted by department policy.
+A Patrol Officer may be assigned the duties of Shift Supervisor only after all available Patrol Sergeants have been offered the assignment.
+When a Patrol Officer is assigned the duties of Shift Supervisor, said employee shall be compensated an additional \$2 per hour for the time worked in said capacity, except where the absence of the Patrol Sergeant is due to a voluntary schedule change as permitted in this agreement or as permitted by department policy.
 No established practice with respect to temporary assignment of Patrol Officer to the position of Shift Supervisor is recognized or shall be claimed by the employee.
 Employer specifically reserves the right as a management prerogative to assign the duties of Shift Supervisor to other ranked personnel, a Captain or a Chief of Police, at its discretion.
 When a Sergeant switches shifts with a Patrol Officer, the scheduled Sergeant will be the Shift Supervisor.